pratapkumarraju/slate/source/index.html.md

  con.startWildnetService(authToken, bookedDevice.rid);

 ```
 Using this feature you can test your local site on any android and iOS devices on pCloudy platform.
-You can use this feature either "Manual" or "Appium Automation.
+You can use this feature either Manual or Appium Automation.
 For more information gothrough the <a href="https://www.pcloudy.com/mobile-application-testing-documentation/manual-app-testing/wildnet.php" target = "_blank"> documentation</a>.
 ### URL Parameters

 Parameter | Description